Mariska Hargitay: Personal life

-On August 28, 2004, in Santa Barbara, California, Hargitay married Peter Hermann, an actor whom she met on the set of Law & Order: SVU, on which he plays the recurring role of defense attorney Trevor Langan.
-On June 28, 2006, Hargitay gave birth to their son, August, by an emergency caesarean section.
-In April 2011, she and her husband adopted a baby girl, Amaya, and attended her birth.
-In October 2011, she and her husband adopted a son, Andrew, who had been born in 2011.
-In January 2007 she and her older son appeared in a Got Milk? advertisement.
+On August 28, 2004, in Santa Barbara, California, Hargitay married Peter Hermann, an actor she met on the set of Law & Order: SVU.
+Hermann plays the recurring role of defense attorney Trevor Langan on Law & Order: SVU.
+On June 28, 2006, Hargitay gave birth to their son by an emergency caesarean section.
+In April 2011, she and her husband adopted a baby girl.
+In October 2011, she and her husband adopted a son.

 Hargitay speaks five languages: English, French, Hungarian, Spanish, and Italian.
 She is the godmother to Sophia, one of co-star Christopher Meloni's children.
+Actress Hilary Swank is her daughter's godmother.
 In a 2010 interview with Good Housekeeping, Hargitay stated that she considers herself a Christian.
+In 2025, Hargitay publicly disclosed that her biological father was not Mickey Hargitay, but rather Nelson Sardelli, who had been involved with her mother Jayne Mansfield in 1963.
+Mansfield's publicist Raymond Strait had also claimed that Sardelli was her biological father in his 1992 Mansfield biography Here They Are, Jayne Mansfield.
+Hargitay revealed she learned the identity of her biological father in her 20s and met Sardelli for the first time at the age of 30.